JustAGhosT/home-lab-setup/README.md

 - Deploying and managing Azure resources
 - Creating and managing certificates
 - Configuring VPN clients
+- Deploying and managing websites
+- Configuring DNS zones and records
 - Monitoring and troubleshooting

 ## Contributing